An escape to the Scottish Highlands, where traffic jams and getting stared at by the locals is exactly what you need.

 It's the journey, not the destination.

 But first, coffee.
 Over sips of latte, I scour the internet and unearth every inch of Scotland.
 I can't decide.
 Too many options.
-In a random move, I ask the lass behind the counter at the cafe if she had any suggestions.
+In a random move, I ask the woman behind the counter at the cafe if she had any suggestions.
 When in doubt, ask a local.